Vietnam.vn - Nền tảng quảng bá Việt Nam

 Some organs were even in the wrong place.
 "I almost couldn't find one person's appendix because it was behind the cecum instead of in front," said McKenney.

 Meanwhile, men have a longer large intestine, which has the ability to absorb water in the stool.
-The longer the large intestine, the longer the stool will stay there and absorb more water.
+The longer the large intestine, the longer the stool will stay in it and absorb more water.
 This condition can easily cause constipation.
 Therefore, fiber and drinking enough water are more important for men's intestinal health.

 “If you're talking to four different people, chances are they all have different guts,” adds McKenney.

 The discovery that organs like the intestines and liver are different for each person could lead to changes in health care.
-For example, different intestinal lengths can increase the risk of digestive problems like irritable bowel syndrome.
+For example, different lengths of intestines can increase the risk of digestive problems like irritable bowel syndrome.
 These people need care and counseling to better cope with the risk of disease, according to US News & World Report .

 Source link